India Toolkit: Advocacy

 • Support community listing of households by the ASHAs

-• Participate in the city and ward coordination committee meetings
+• Participate in the CCC meetings and provide required support

-• Periodically update information on Anganwadi Centers and staff
+• Periodically update information on anganwadi centers and staff (for ICDS)

-• Record and update the household data in the Urban Health Index Register (UHIR)
+• ASHAs record and update the household data in the Urban Health Index Register (UHIR)

-• Support ASHAs in mapping and listing of households, and identifying those in greatest need of information and services
+• Take support of MAS members in mapping and listing of households, and identifying those in greatest need of information and services

 Monitoring Progress in Creating an Accurate Database for Urban Health